Aravindchary18/AIML-Projects-Portfolio/titanic-survival-prediction/README.md

 Titanic Survival Prediction/
 │
-├── README.md               → Project overview, features, setup, and portfolio description ├── app.py                  → Streamlit web application (main entry point for deployment) ├── titanicproject.py       → Model training, preprocessing, and experimentation code ├── model.pkl               → Trained machine learning model used by the app ├── requirements.txt        → List of dependencies required to run/deploy the project
+├── README.md               → Project overview, features, setup, and portfolio description.
+├── app.py                  → Streamlit web application (main entry point for deployment).
+├── titanicproject.py       → Model training, preprocessing, and experimentation code.
+├── model.pkl               → Trained machine learning model used by the app.
+├── requirements.txt        → List of dependencies required to run/deploy the project.
 ---

 ## 🚀 How to Run Locally